9 Women by Alison Day

 Josephine - Adventurous, Funny

-A personal project, highlighting womankind, recycling and the number 9.
+A personal project, highlighting independent women, recycling and the number 9.

-I call these my papiermache-mosaics, because of the materials used in their creation.
+I call these my papiermache-mosaics, because of the materials and how they are used in their creation.

-Measuring 30x30 cms, they are built up in relief with papier-mâché.
-Decoration, often repetitive, rather like that of a mosaic, uses recycled 'trash’ and acrylic paint.
+Measuring 30x30 cms, they are built up in relief using papier-mâché.
+Decoration, uses recycled 'trash’ and acrylic paint and is often repetitive, like a mosaic.

-The choice of women as the central theme, stems from an interest in the versatility, creativity and multi-faceted nature of womankind.
+The choice of women as the central theme, stems from my interest in showing the passion, versatility, creativity and multi-faceted nature, inherent in womankind.

 Why 9?